 Tawhai Falls Walk

 A spectacular rocky outcrop which was one of the filming locations for Lord of the Rings.
-Meads Wall drops off steeply and care is required whilst standing at the edge to enjoy spectacular views of the valley below and Ngauruhoe to the northeast.
+Meads Wall drops off steeply so tread carefully as care is required whilst standing at the edge to enjoy spectacular views of the valley below and Ngauruhoe to the northeast.

 Waitonga Falls Track